Orthodontics

 Orthodontists carefully analyze how the teeth come together during chewing and speaking, identifying imbalances that could place stress on the temporomandibular joints.
 Through detailed examination and digital imaging, they design treatment plans that improve alignment while protecting jaw health.

-Many patients visiting the clinic ask Can Braces Fix TMJ when their symptoms appear connected to bite problems.
+Many patients visiting the clinic ask if braces can fix TMJ when their symptoms appear connected to bite problems.
 The orthodontic team provides clear explanations of treatment options and guides patients through each step of the process.

 This expert care ensures that orthodontic treatment not only improves the appearance of the smile but also supports healthier jaw function.